Learn more about our Book with Confidence and Travel Updates.

 On an island tour, you’ll visit the Pinang Peranakan Mansion, a museum dedicated to Penang’s Peranakan heritage — people from China’s southern provinces who immigrated to Malaysia between the 15th and 17th centuries.
 The museum is housed inside a mansion, which once served as the residence and office of a 19th-century Chinese industrial tycoon.
 You’ll also view Penang’s street art — some of which has even made international headlines! — and George Town’s Street of Harmony, which features monuments of all religions including Buddhist, Muslim, Catholic, and more.

 After dinner, head over to the lounge for cocktails.
 We've invited some local entertainers to come aboard for the first performance of many along this journey.
-You’ll also have the option of a thrilling funicular ride to the top of Penang Hill — featuring the steepest tunnel track in the world — to enjoy dessert with a spectacular view of the island lit up at night.

 As sun sets upon Georgetown, the brisk business and chatter of day make way for twinkling hotel lights, bustling restaurants, and boisterous watering holes.
 At a relaxed evening pace, we invite you to explore Penang Hill, which sits at about 2,750 feet above sea level and is the oldest hill resort in the country.
 A funicular train dating back to 1923, which has since been upgraded, will bring you to the top!
 The train ride is an experience in itself, coupled by colorful flora you’ll see.
 After, view the city from the hilltop David Brown’s Restaurant while enjoying refreshments.